kyleconroy/scrapebook/README.md

 * Notes
 * Videos

-Friends and Events are next
+Events are next

+### Limitations

+Due to Facebook's policies, I cannot download your friend's email addresses, instant messaging usernames, or physical addresses.
+If you want this to change, please send a complaint to Facebook.

 ### Requirements